 Expertise: Molecular scale investigation of environmental nucleation processes through computational quantum study and kinetic nucleation modeling, Formation and growth of tropospheric particles: Modeling, data analyses, and comparisons

 Some meals will be included as part of your program.
-Meals not included in the program (see schedule) will be your responsibility.
+Meals that are not included in the program (see schedule) will be your responsibility.
 See the program's schedule for information about included meals.

 English Language Requirement